Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 	i = Integer.parseInt(aString); // will fail and produce an Exception }
 catch(NumberFormatException e) {
-	// this block of code will run if there was a failure System.out.println(e); // will output the Exception but not crash the program }
+	// this block of code will run if there is a failure System.out.println(e); // will output the Exception but not crash the program }
 ```

+We'll talk more about exceptions later in the course.

 ---